A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Leptogenesis in presence of a singlet scalar

-The interference of tree and loop level diagrams gives a non-zero contribution to the CP-asymmetry.
-In Fig.\,\ref{CP_asy_Feydiag}, we show the tree and loop-level (vertex and self-energy) Feynman diagrams for the case of standard Thermal Leptogenesis and the $N_2$-Leptogenesis.
-The additional loop diagrams that appear from the additional interaction terms, given in the third row of Fig.\,\ref{CP_asy_Feydiag}, play a crucial role in enhancing the CP violation in the $N_2$ Leptogenesis scenario\footnote{ $N_1 \rightarrow N_{2}+ \phi$ kinematically forbidden since we consider $M_{N_2} > M_{N_1} + M_\phi$.}\,\cite{LeDall:2014too}.
+The interference of tree and loop level diagrams gives a non-zero contribution to the CP asymmetry.
+In Fig.\,\ref{CP_asy_Feydiag}, we show the tree and loop-level (vertex and self-energy) Feynman diagrams that appear for the standard thermal Leptogenesis and the additional diagrams for the $N_2$-Leptogenesis.
+The additional loop diagrams that appear due to additional interaction terms, given in the third row of Fig.\,\ref{CP_asy_Feydiag}, play a crucial role in enhancing the CP violation in the $N_2$ Leptogenesis scenario\footnote{ $N_1 \rightarrow N_{2}+ \phi$ kinematically forbidden since we consider $M_{N_2} > M_{N_1} + M_\phi$\,\cite{LeDall:2014too}.}.

-As we mentioned in Sec.\ref{sec:-model}, the Lagrangian given in Eq.\ref{type-1_Lag} sets a stage for the Type-I seesaw mechanism.
-After integrating out the heavy degrees of freedom, we get the light neutrino mass matrix $m_\nu$ as the following:
+As we mentioned in Sec.\ref{sec:-model}, the Lagrangian given in Eq.\ref{type-1_Lag} sets the stage for the Type-I seesaw mechanism.
+After integrating out the heavy degrees of freedom, we get the light neutrino mass matrix $m_\nu$ as follows:

 where $m_D=\lambda \,v/\sqrt{2}$ is the Dirac mass matrix.
-The light neutrino matrix can be diagonalized by a unitary transformation $U$ which coincides with PMNS (Pontecorvo-Maki-Nakagawa-Sakata) lepton mixing matrix,
+The light neutrino matrix can be diagonalized by a unitary transformation $U$, where $U$ coincides with the PMNS (Pontecorvo-Maki-Nakagawa-Sakata) lepton mixing matrix.

 We work in the flavor basis where the charged-lepton Dirac mass matrix is diagonal, and use the Casas-Ibarra parametrization\cite{Casas:2001sr} to re-express the neutrino Yukawa coupling matrix $\lambda$ in terms of low energy parameters as given below: